General machinery and equipment appraisals.

 A narrative, the appendix, and the proof.

 Every engagement delivers a written narrative that states the scope, the premise of value and the methodology, an itemized appendix that values the assets line by line, and photographs that document condition.
-A certified appraiser reasons the number, then an independent senior reviewer signs off before the report leaves.
+A certified appraiser builds and documents the number, then an independent senior reviewer signs off before the report leaves.

-- Itemized appendix, narrative and photographs in every file
+• Itemized appendix, narrative and photographs in every report

-- Lender-fluent by design: Jesse Lukes came up inside the bank at BMO, originating loans and reviewing collateral, so he reads a report the way a lender does
+• Lender-fluent by design: Jesse Lukes came up inside the bank at BMO, originating loans and reviewing collateral, so our reports read the way a lender needs them to

 Common questions